 Sarah York Rubin joined Santa Barbara County in March 2016.
 From 2008-2016, she was privileged to serve as Executive Director of the Hillman Center for Performing Arts in Pittsburgh, PA.

-Her international nonprofit, NGO, corporate and event production background comprises founding the Washington DC Indie Music Festival (in tandem with the DC Indie Film Festival), partnering on the Ann Arbor Film Festival, recording cartoon voiceovers for MTV and Comedy Central, developing and hosting syndicated public radio talk shows, teaching at the University of Michigan and Wellesley College, consulting for ACE hotel and the Carnegie Museum of Art, serving as the Asia-Pacific Business Manager at an international firm and writing wall scripts and a biography gallery for the Andy Warhol museum (with their incredible curatorial team).
+Her international nonprofit, NGO, corporate and event production background comprises founding the Washington DC Indie Music Festival (in tandem with the DC Indie Film Festival), partnering on the Ann Arbor Film Festival, recording cartoon voiceovers for MTV and Comedy Central, developing and hosting syndicated public radio talk shows about contemporary authors, teaching at the University of Michigan and Wellesley College, consulting for ACE hotel and the Carnegie Museum of Art, serving as the Asia-Pacific Business Manager at an international firm and writing/creating wall scripts and a biography gallery for the Andy Warhol museum (with their incredible curatorial team).
 She is also a professional DJ.

 Sarah holds a B.A. from the University of Michigan Honors College, a M.A. from Carnegie Mellon University and an Executive Certificate in Nonprofit Management from Georgetown University’s School of Public Policy.
 She is the recipient of a National Merit Scholarship, an Academy of American Poets Prize and a William J. Fulbright Fellowship to Hong Kong.